 The often-overlooked North Bay Beach on the quiet island of Salt Cay is one of the finest coasts in the Turks and Caicos.
-It brings together everything, perfect white and peach-coloured sand, crystal-clear water, small reefs for snorkelling, little wave breaks for stand up paddle surfing, and perfect seclusion.
+It brings together everything, perfect white and peach-colored sand, crystal-clear water, small reefs for snorkeling, little wave breaks for stand-up paddle surfing, and perfect seclusion.

 The beach fronting the north coast on the private island of Pine Cay has to be seen to be believed.
 There’s calm water, pristine sand, and exquisite ocean water.

-The small Meridian Club is the only resort on the coast, yet there are some rental villas as well.
-The north coasts of Pine Cay, Water Cay, Half Moon Bay, and Little Water Cay are now connected by sand bars, so it’s possible to trek the entire six mile (9.7km) beach and coasts of these islands.
+The small Pine Cay Resort is the only resort on the coast, yet there are some rental villas as well.
+The north coasts of Pine Cay, Water Cay, Half Moon Bay, and Little Water Cay are now connected by sandbars, so it’s possible to trek the entire six-mile (9.7 km) beach and coasts of these islands.

-Only for the adventurous due to its remote location, the spectacular Cedar Point and Wild Cow Run is located on the far eastern side of Middle Caicos.
-Here, shifting sand bars and shallow channels create unbelievable vistas, and the crystal-clear water goes on for miles.
+Only for the adventurous due to its remote location, the spectacular Cedar Point and Wild Cow Run are located on the far eastern side of Middle Caicos.
+Here, shifting sandbars and shallow channels create unbelievable vistas, and the crystal-clear water goes on for miles.
 Several uninhabited cays frame the setting.

 The small yet select Sapodilla Bay Beach on the southwest side of Providenciales features some of the calmest ocean water of any beach in the Turks and Caicos, as the coast is nestled between sheltering hills.